cglacet/aiohttp-sessions-helpers/README.md

 ### Why?

 If you want to build class that will make requests using **aiohttp client**, at some point you'll have to deal with sessions.
-The [quickstart guide for aiohttp client](https://aiohttp.readthedocs.io/en/stable/client_quickstart.html#make-a-request) has an important note about sessions.
+The [quickstart guide for aiohttp client](https://aiohttp.readthedocs.io/en/stable/client_quickstart.html#make-a-request) has an important note about them.

 >```python
 >import aiohttp